PawseySC/docker-resbaz19/_episodes/02-cleaning-up.md

 > > {: .output}
 > {: .solution}
 >
-> Let us NOT remove the container image, we'll need it later.
+> Let us NOT remove the `miniconda3` image, we'll need it later.
 {: .challenge}